thxbb12/awesome-computing-resources/README.md

 * [awesome-go][115] - A curated list of awesome Go frameworks, libraries and software
 * [go-101][116] - Go 101 is a series of books on Go programming
 * [echo][117] - Echo is a high performance, extensible, minimalist Go web framework
+* [chi][189] - A lightweight, idiomatic and composable router for building Go HTTP services
+* [gin][190] - The fastest full-featured web framework for Go
+* [webrpc][191] - webrpc is a schema-driven approach to writing backend services for modern Web apps and networks
 * [go documentation][118] - Official Go documentation
 * [Effective Go][121] - Effective Go short book
 * [Go by Example][122] - Go by Example is a hands-on introduction to Go using annotated example programs